Nikoo-Asadnejad/ErrorHandlingLibrary/README.md

 # ErrorHandlingDll
-### A Class library which simplyfies Error Handling
+### A Class library which simplifies Error Handling
 It includes :
  - Services for logging via serilog or sentry
  - A global Error Handling MiddleWare